ljbo82/cpp-project-builder-doc/builder.mk.md

 * `linux-x64` (applied on top of `linux` layer)

 > Note that `linux-arm` and `linux-arm-v7` layers will be skipped when building the for this host, since they are not compatible layers.

+> **Output directory**
+>
+> When building a project for multiple platforms in the same build machine, it is recommended to define distinct output directories for each supported host.
+>
+> For exmple, if your project will be built for linux-x64 and windows-x64 in the same build machine, define disctinct output directories for each platform:
+>
+> ```sh
+> $ make HOST=linux-x64 O=output/linux-x64
+> $ make HOST=windows-x64 O=output/windows-x64
+> ```

 ### Layer directories and files